nabenabe0928/coding_rules/README.md

 Note: Push the green button saying **New pull request**.

 ## 1-8.
 Wait for reviews and fix the issues mentioned by the reviewers
-Repeat the steps 3. ~ 7. until the PR is merged to the remote repository.
+Repeat the steps 1.3. ~ 1.7. until the PR is merged to the remote repository.
+When we merge PR, we would use `Squash and merge` instead of `Create a merge commit` from Github webpage.

 ## 1-9.
 Update the local environment
 ```